ZadorLaboratory/mapseq-processing/README.md

 Now we break the data into region by separating based on the SSI barcode.

 This takes about 50 minutes for 400M reads and 10 SSI barcodes.
+(Or 8 minutes on Mac M3)

 ### process_ssifasta.py
 This program actually calls a sub-program that handles each SSI  barcode in a separate process, allowing you to leverage all the CPUs on your system and finish faster.